Music for Mental Health

 By bringing together a diverse variety of well-known musicians to bring attention to the vulnerable topic of mental health, the concert has become an annual space for listeners to find peace in the artists’ music and stories while connecting with their community through the shared love of music.

 Past installments of the benefit have seen performers dig into personal experiences with mental illness, and sharing music related to their respective mental well-being journeys.
-Join us for a joyful return post-pandemic this year at Preservation Hall on Sunday, September 11th, at 11am!
+Join us for our 6th iteration at Siberia on Friday, September 8th, at 7:00pm – you won’t want to miss this line-up!